-Recently my newer cans have not mentioned that they are safe on granite, however, I still continue to use it since I have for such a long time.
+Recently my newer cans have not mentioned that they are safe on granite, however, I still continue to use them since I have for such a long time.
 Just test first before you dump a bunch on your granite.

 You can see below my hard water stains.
 The granite wasn't even shiny because of the stains coating it.
 I always seem to get water stains on granite around my faucet.

 Getting Started Removing Water Stain On Granite

 Once you have tested your granite to make sure it won't damage it, then apply a small amount of bar keepers friend to a microfiber cloth.
 Start rubbing at the water stain on the granite.